PaulvOertzen/LSH_Informatik/InformatikWettbewerb/Aufgabe1/Documentation/Documentation.md

 # Documentation
-This File is for documenting our code and the changes we have applied to it.

 ## Structure and Designdecisions
-1: I have decided to not comment the code, since everything will be explained in this documentation.
+1: I have decided to not comment the code, since everything will be explained in this documentation. <br>

 2: I have divided this program into two class, one that does everything text-related and one that does everything player-related

-3: Instead of comparing the positions of player1 and player2 after one move, I decided to log the positions of each player into an arraylist and compare them once one player jumpes out of the text.
-This has two advantages.
-First, the program is much faster, because you do not need to compare after each move but just compare them at the end.
-And second of all, we can detect intersections even if the two players do not jump over the same characters at the same time.
+3: We have tried a few algorithms to find intersections: <br>
+3.1: Comparing the positions of each player after each move.
+This would have the advantage that you can stop the game as soon as there would be an intersection, however we will not be abler to detect time delayed intersections.
+A time delayed intersection is a intersection when two players jump over the exact same indexes, but not at the same time.
+For example: <br>
+Player1: [0; 5; 7; 25; 37; ...] <br>
+Player2: [1; 7; 25; 37; 45; ...] <br>
+3.2: Due to the drawback of the first option, we decided to write every position into a individual Arraylist and then iterate through them, to find possible common entries.
+If there were two common entries the algorithm would go back to previous index (referring to the Arraylist index) since this index was the cause for the intersection.

 ## Variables
 In this section I will briefly explain all the variables.
 As general rule, I defined alle the variables to the smallest scope possible.

+### Globally defined variables

+#### filepath
+A Variable that takes the absolute directory where the .txt file with its text is stored.
-### textString
+#### textString
-A variable that contains the text which the user want's to be analyzed.
+A variable that contains the text as a string, which the user want's to be analyzed.
-### textLength
-Contains the length of the Text
-### intersection
+#### intersection
 Specific point in text where an intersection happened.
 The Value of this variable is used to put a marking into the text.
-### stringIndexOutOfBounds
+#### stringIndexOutOfBounds
 Is used to stop the game and continue with the next step, once the end of a given text is reached.
-### map
+#### map
 Contains the hoppingdistances for each character.
 Logically, the characters are the 'key'
-### player1Position / player2Position
+#### player1Position / player2Position
 Used to initialize the starting position's and track the positions throughout the game.
-### positionPlayer1Array / positionPlayer2Array
+#### positionPlayer1Array / positionPlayer2Array
 Each position is written into this array.
-Those positions are used to determine if there is an intersection or not
+Those positions are used to determine if there is an intersection or not.
-### inputtext / rawtext
+#### rawtext
-Each line of text from the .txt file (inputfile) gets written in there and then passed into the rawtext variable and further on into textString and then returned to the globally defined variable
+Each line of text from the .txt file gets written in there and then passed into the rawtext variable and further on into textString and then returned to the globally defined variable
-### positionPlayer1ArrayLength
+#### positionPlayer1ArrayLength
 Contains the size of the Arraylist where the positions from player 1 get stored in (Further explanation in "Methods")

-###
+### Locally defined variables

+#### startLocation
+The current location of either Player1 or Player2, passed in as a parameter
+#### currentPositionChar
+The character at a given position of a player.
+#### jumpWith
+The jumpdistance, based on which character one player is currently at.
+#### reachedDestination
+Variable to check if a player has reached its intended index or not.
+#### hopTargetIndex
+The index where a player should go to
+#### currentIndex
+Index, where a player is currently at.
+This variable is used to check, if the character where the player is currently at, is a valid ASCI-charcater or not.

 ## Classes and Methods

 ###  Class: Main
 The Main class is simply just for the Compiler to have an entry-point.

-### Class: Text_Manipulation
+### Class: Control
 This class does everything that has to do with reading, writing and manipulating texts.

 #### Method: fillHashMap